 For comparison’s sake: The Dark Knight earned a much more modest $18.1 million from midnight shows.
-Deducting that amount, Nolan’s "Batman 2" movie was down -47%.
+Deducting that amount, Nolan’s "Batman 2" movie was down -47 percent.
 Now, bear in mind that The Dark Knight faced no competition from the Beijing Olympics on it second weekend out.
 The 2008 Olympics kicked off on August 8 — the film’s fourth weekend — and at a less convenient time zone for American and Canadian television watchers.

 The Dark Knight Rises $300m milestone on Tuesday